 - I. Termination of Parole upon completion of a parolee's predetermined term of parole supervision: - A. Upon completion of a parolee's predetermined maximum term of parole supervision, the Department of Corrections shall send documentation informing Parole Board staff that the parolee's parole supervision term has expired.
 Parole Board staff shall close the parolee's case. - B. Parole supervision may not be terminated upon a parolee's predetermined maximum term of parole if: - 1.
 A parole warrant has been issued before a parolee's predetermined maximum term of parole supervision has expired. - 2.
 A parolee's predetermined term of parole supervision may be suspended every day an active Vermont Parole Warrant exists for the apprehension of said parolee. - II.
-Early termination of parole supervision: - A. The Department of Corrections may request the early termination of a parolee's predetermined term of parole supervision by submitting the appropriate documentation.
-This documentation shall include justification for the request. - B. As a general rule the Board may not allow hearings for early termination requests that are: - 1.
-More than (6) months prior to a parolee's predetermined maximum term of parole supervision. - 2.
-Not support by sufficient good cause and a high probability of continued lawful behavior in the officer's request, as determined by the Board. - 3.
-While a parolee has unresolved parole violation(s). - 4.
-While a parolee has unresolved criminal charge(s). - 5.
-For parolees with a life sentence, not less than (15) years from the date of first confinement. - C. Parole Board staff will notify the requesting officer within (5) days after the Board's preliminary decision. - D. If the Board votes to allow a (PER) hearing, the hearing shall be schedule by Parole Board staff where the requesting officer typically brings matters before the Board for hearings and/or review.
+Early termination of parole supervision: - A. The Department of Corrections may request the early termination of a parolee's predetermined term of parole supervision by submitting the appropriate documentation if the following requirements are met: - 1.
+The parolee is statutorily eligible, and the early termination is recommended by the Department of Corrections; - 2.
+For Non-Listed Offenders The offender has been on parole supervision without incident for more than (3) years or within (6) months of their parole expiration date; - 3.
+For Listed Offenders The offender has been on parole supervision without incident for more than (8) years or within (6) months of their parole expiration date; - 4.
+Victim concerns have been addressed.